How long does Sustol work to prevent chemotherapy nausea?

 Sustol (generic name: granisetron) has a polymer-based drug delivery system to maintain therapeutic levels of granisetron for 5 days or longer, covering both the acute and delayed phases of chemotherapy-induced nausea and vomiting (CINV).

 Sustol is an extended-release, injectable 5-HT3 antagonist for the prevention of CINV due to certain cancer treatments.
+Sustol is used together with other anti-nausea medications.
+It is given as an injection under your skin by your healthcare provider.

 - What is the difference between Cinvanti and Emend?